swiftlang/swift-evolution/proposals/0155-normalize-enum-case-representation.md

 sub-pattern (`case .elet(locals: let x, body: let y)`) be the only acceptable pattern.
 Turns out the community considers this to be too verbose in some cases.

+A drafted version of this proposal considered allowing "overloaded" declaration of enum cases (same full-name, but with associated values with different types).
+We ultimately decided that this feature is out of the scope of this proposal.

 [SE-0155]: 0155-normalize-enum-case-representation.md
 [SE-0111]: 0111-remove-arg-label-type-significance.md